geerlingguy/temperature-monitor/README.md

   3. Install required dependencies with `npm install`.
   4. Run app in debug mode: `DEBUG=node:* ./bin/www`.

+You can then view a dashboard at `http://localhost:3000/`.

 This app is a work in progress for now...

 ## License